anapaulasalsa/Python-memory-game/README.md

 <h1>  </h1>

- You can choose your preferred mode, uncover pairs, and challenge yourself to beat your own high score in this fun Python memory game.
+ You can choose your preferred mode, uncover pairs, and try to beat your own high score in this memory game.
 (Game is in spanish, translation is in progress...)
 <br>